Tap Water is Not as Safe as You Think.

-A new study finds that cancer causing substances in regular tap water may increase cancer risks.
+A new study finds that drinking water cause cancer in some cases.
 In this study, recently published in Heliyon, a London based research publisher, the Environmental Working Group (EWG) found that 22 carcinogens commonly found in tap water – including arsenic, byproducts of water disinfectants and radionuclides such as uranium and radium – could cumulatively result in over 100,000 cancer cases over the span of a lifetime.

 Most of the tap water tested falls within legal standards, but the contaminants found by the researchers create a cancer risk.